When was Freight Farms founded?

-A standard single-phase 120/240 volt 60 amp connection, or three-phase 120/208.
+A standard single-phase 120/240 volt 100-amp connection, or three-phase 120/208.
 As for the water, no hard-plumbing is necessary — just access to potable water (via garden hose, water jugs, etc.) is all you need.

 What happens in the event of a power outage?

 Our units do not come with a backup generator, so for those located in regions that frequently experience power outages we recommend having a 15+ kW Generator to be safe.
-When installing your farm, have an electrician look at electrical schematic for the LGM and create a switchover for the generator.
+When installing your farm, have an electrician look at provided electrical schematics for the farm and create a switchover for the generator.

 Do Freight Farms operate using solar power?

 It's possible, yes!
-While we do not offer a solar option, some freight farmers are powering their LGM™ via solar energy.
+While we do not offer a solar option, some freight farmers are powering their units via solar energy.

 Do the plants get sunlight?

 No (well, not in the traditional sense).
-The LGM™ provides high-efficiency LED lighting with deep red and blue hues to mimic sunlight.
+Our farms provide high-efficiency LED lighting with deep red and blue hues to mimic sunlight.
 The lights automatically cycle on and off to simulate periods of day and night for the plants.
 Both the spectrum of light and day/night periods are optimized for healthy and vigorous plant growth.